CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 ## Casey's Beach Reef

 Casey's Beach is a lovely spot to anchor for an while expecially in a westerly.
-Beware the reef off the beach.
+Beware the adminreef off the beach.
 It is marked with a West cardinal mark indicating clear water to the west.
 It is best to stay on the north side of the cardinal mark when approaching the beach.
 Generally stand well off the beach as the bottom shallows quickly.

+## Marine Rescue Batemans Bay

+Marine Rescue Batemans Bay ([website here](http://www.marinerescuebatemansbay.com/))is available on VHF 16 and can help with anything from emergency response to simple advise as to the state of the bar.
+Call them up on VHF16 or phone (02) 4472 3060 or mobile 0488 723 070.

+## SARWATCH

+Namadgi is registerd with Bateman Bay Marine Rescue and has been allocated the VHF radio callsign of ``BM ???``.

+Skippers taking Namadgi 3 out onto the Bay or further afield are *strongly advised* to log your intended passage with Marine Rescue Batemans Bay who will then maintain a SARWATCH on you until your return.
+If the event that you fail to return (or report daily) they will activate procedures to ensure your safety.
+This may include raising a full scale search and rescue incident.

+There is a SOP describing the procedure for reporting to Maritime Rescue.

+## Local contact numbers

+Include here some contact numbers.

+Richard. $45 --
+Allocation BM number
+1.2m -- marinerescuebatemansbay.com.au
+phone app --